kalo2370/trading212/README.md

 ## How to Use
 Once the application is running, the main page will display:

--Live cryptocurrency prices.
+- Live cryptocurrency prices.

--Your account balance (initially $10,000 or as per database setup).
+- Your account balance (initially $10,000 or as per database setup).

--Trading forms to buy and sell crypto.
+- Trading forms to buy and sell crypto.

--Your portfolio of held assets.
+- Your portfolio of held assets.

--A history of your transactions.
+- A history of your transactions.

--Select a Crypto: Click "Select" next to a cryptocurrency in the "Live Cryptocurrency Prices" table.
+- Select a Crypto: Click "Select" next to a cryptocurrency in the "Live Cryptocurrency Prices" table.
 This will populate it in the trading form.

--Buy/Sell: Enter the desired quantity in the trading form and click "Buy" or "Sell".
+- Buy/Sell: Enter the desired quantity in the trading form and click "Buy" or "Sell".

--View Updates: Your account balance, portfolio, and transaction history will update automatically.
+- View Updates: Your account balance, portfolio, and transaction history will update automatically.

 -Reset Account: Click the "Reset Account" button in the header to restore your initial balance and clear your portfolio and transactions.